The NOVA-OIR group is hosted by ASTRON in Dwingeloo and is specialised in the development of infrared opto-mechanical cryogenic systems.

-The NOVA Optical Infrared Astronomical Instrumentation Group develops systems and subsystems for the most advanced telescopes in the world and in space.
+The NOVA Optical Infrared Astronomical Instrumentation Group develops systems and subsystems for the most advanced optical and infrared telescopes in the world and in space.
 This includes all development stages: from generation of novel ideas and technologies, to the use of the latest standards in design and manufacturing, and ensuring top quality by rigorous integration and testing.

 NOVA is a major supplier of scientific instruments for the European Southern Observatory (ESO) Very Large Telescope (VTL), with instruments like: MATISSE, SPHERE, X-shooter, VISIR, SINFONI, MIDI.
 Instruments for the Isaac Newton Group (ING) at La Palma include: Wyffos, WEAVE and HARPS3.
 Telescope developments include: Meerlicht and the BlackGEM telescope array at ESO La Silla.
 We also develop space instrumentation, of which the most notably is the Mid InfraRed Instrument MIRI for the James Webb Space Telescope (NASA ESA JWST).